 Chic – “Chic should’ve gone in a long time ago.”

 Joan Baez – “The most I can tell you about Joan Baez is that Judas Priest covered one of her songs.
-Priest fans maybe don’t even know this but the song Diamonds and Rust, which is a huge song Judas Priest song in their catalog that they play live still to this day, is a cover of a Joan Baez song… But I can’t comment one way or the other on Joan Baez because it’s subjective to if you’re into that kind of music, and I don’t know enough about folk to be honest.”
+Priest fans maybe don’t even know this but the song Diamonds and Rust, which is a huge song Judas Priest song in their catalogue that they play live still to this day, is a cover of a Joan Baez song… But I can’t comment one way or the other on Joan Baez because it’s subjective to if you’re into that kind of music, and I don’t know enough about folk to be honest.”

 Joe Tex – “Hugely influential.”